ctc837/ctc837.github.io/_posts/2016-11-6-Week-Eleven.md

 title: Weekly Blog, Nov 6
 ---

 This is my first blog post.
-Initially, various forces combined to result in me not having the desire to do the blog post.
-As the semester comes to a close, I figured that I need to try to scrape together any points possible at the very end.
+Initially, various forces combined to result in me not doing any blog posts.
+I continued to overlook the blog posts all semester.
+All of this was a mistake.
+DO THE BLOG POSTS.
+I will be doing posts for the rest of the semester (a whopping 3 weeks).
 “The best time to plant a tree was 20 years ago.
 The second best time is now.” – Chinese Proverb.

 ###### What did I do this week?